zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartValueAxisItem.md

     ?>

 ### reverse
-Reverses the axis direction -
-values increase from right to left and from top to bottom.
+If set to true the value axis direction will be reversed.
+By default categories are listed from left to right and from bottom to top.

 #### Returns
 `\Kendo\Dataviz\UI\ChartValueAxisItem`